PaulBratslavsky/astro-actions-with-strapi-five/README.md

 ```

-Notice that we are importing our `Layout` component at the top, let's navigate into it, and replace the code with in the `<body>` tags with the following.
+Notice that we are importing our `Layout` component at the top; let's navigate into it and replace the code within the `<body>` tags with the following.

 ```astro
 <body class="flex min-h-screen bg-zinc-50 dark:bg-black">